 - Interactions with students during lunch periods in all schools

 - The Aevidum Club at the High School works to create a school climate where students feel accepted, appreciated, acknowledged and cared for.
 The club sees the importance of starting and continuing conversations about mental health and suicide prevention.

 - The Aevidum Club has been extended to the Middle School with the beginning of the 2019-2020 school year.
 (Implemented fall 2019)

 - Grades K - 6 have implemented Project TEAM, a school-wide program that addresses student social-emotional health, character building, and anti-bullying.

 - The District provides mental health assistance to students and families with a wide range of service providers.

-- The District annually participates in the Pennsylvania Youth Survey to assess student perceptions of safety and risky behavior within school and the community.
+- The District annually participates in the Pennsylvania Youth Survey to assess student perceptions of safety and risky behavior within the school and the community.

 - SGASD schools have several programs implemented to provide students with a safe and supportive learning environment including the Student Assistance Program (SAP) and peer mentoring initiatives.

-- SGASD has a strong and ongoing partnership with both Northern York County Regional and Southwestern Regional Police
+- SGASD has a strong and ongoing partnership with both Northern York County Regional and Southwestern Regional Police.

 - SGASD participates in the York County Safety Council and the Safe School Association of York County.

 - The District works together with TrueNorth Wellness Services to provide school-based therapy on-site.